gSchool/ada-1-intro-to-ruby/04-oop/helper-methods.md

 end
 ```

 A _helper method_ is a small piece of code that assists with a larger piece of functionality.
-Sometimes they figure out sub-problems in a less crowded space, sometimes they contain work that is repeated across multiple other methods. `attr_reader` and `attr_writer` are both a special kind of helper method sometimes called a _macro_ or _generator_.
+Sometimes they figure out sub-problems in a less crowded space, sometimes they contain work that is repeated across multiple other methods. `attr_reader` and `attr_writer` are both a special kind of helper method sometimes called a _generator_.
 They are small pieces of code that generates a big piece of code.
 These two lines tell Ruby to automatically add reader and writer methods for those variables to your class.

 Adding `attr_reader :name` to our class is _exactly_ the same as creating the `def name` method in the previous example.
 Similarly, `attr_writer :name` replaces the `def name=(new_name)` method.
 The instance variables to be exposed are specified using a comma-seperated list of symbols.
 To demonstrate the syntax, in the above example we have created both reader and writer methods for `@email`, but only a reader method for `@name`.